dotnet/runtime/src/clr/Documentation/building/windows-instructions.md

 ----------
 PowerShell is used in the build system.
 Ensure that it is accessible via the PATH environment variable.
 Typically this is %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\.

+Powershell version must be 3.0 or higher.
+This should be the case for Windows 8 and later builds.
+- Windows 7 SP1 can install Powershell version 4 [here](https://www.microsoft.com/en-us/download/details.aspx?id=40855).

 Git Setup
 ---------